 ## [47] "Ttetra"

-Now calculate the binary similarity matrix from the columns containing the species occurrence data:
+Now compute the binary similarity matrix from the columns containing the species occurrence data:

 You can try and repeat the operations exemplified before, but replacing fuz.sim.mat with bin.sim.mat, to visualize the binary similarity matrix and the resulting dendrogram.
 You can also compare the fuzzy and binary similarity matrices using the mantel function of the vegan package.
 If you want to do this, the command below will install vegan if you don’t already have it within your R installation:

-Now load vegan into the current R session and calculate the Mantel correlation between the two matrices (type help(mantel) for more info and options):
+Now load vegan into the current R session and compute the Mantel correlation between the two matrices (type help(mantel) for more info and options):

 library(vegan)